nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/ssh-to-the-VM.md

 - Make sure you have added rules in the
 [Security Groups](../access-and-security/security-groups.md#allowing-ssh) to
-allow **ssh** using Port 22 is opened to the instance.
+allow **ssh** using Port 22 access to the instance.

 !!! info "How to update New Security Group(s) on any running VM?"
     If you want to attach/deattach any new Security Group(s) to/from a running VM after it has launched.
 First create all new Security Group(s) with all the rules required.
 Following [this guide](../access-and-security/security-groups.md#update-security-groups-to-a-running-vm),
-    you'll be able to attach any newly created security group(s) with all the required rules to a running VM.
+    you'll be able to attach created security group(s) with all the required rules to a running VM.

 Make a note of the Floating IP you have associated to your instance.